 This foot track climbs steadily through mountain ash forest passing a rocky outcrop, which provides good shelter.
 About 2kms from the car park the forest begins to open out as an area of huge, rounded granite boulders is reached.
 The granite outcrops and boulders in this area were caused by a past earthquake.
 Approx. 500m from Mushroom Rocks is McMahon’s Bush Hut.
 A cave provides further shelter and there are good views from the top of the higher rocks.
 Water is available at Mushroom Rocks.

 Follow the above track to Mushroom Rocks.
 From here, the foot track climbs steeply for 3 km, to an open lookout area near the summit of Mt Erica, passing through attractive forest on the way.
 The foot track is well marked to indicate the correct path, as there are numerous points where the old eroded track can be seen.
-On clear days the lookout on Mt Erica provides excellent views south across the farmlands of Latrobe Valley beyond which rise the distant Strzelecki Ranges.
+On clear days the lookout on Mt Erica provides excellent views south across the farmlands of Latrobe City beyond which rise the distant Strzelecki Ranges.